textrealm/textrealm.github.io/index.md

 ## User Guide

-This section provides a walkthrough of the TextRealm user interface and its capabilities so far.
+This section provides a walkthrough of the TextRealm user interface and its capabilities.

 ### Landing Page